 - Focus and coordination testing

 Solutions to your problem will depend on the individual and whether eyeglasses or contacts can help, or an existing prescription needs to be changed.
 There is only one way to find out.
-Call and schedule an appointment with your Manchester optometrist at (860) 644-3364.
+Call and schedule an appointment with your South Windsor optometrist at (860) 644-3364.